Individual, Couples & Family Therapy

 - Sessions are generally 53 minutes long.

 - Please be aware that I do not get paid by insurance companies unless you show up for therapy.
-Think about how you would feel if you suddenly were not going to get paid for an hour of your time at work.
+Think about how you would feel if you suddenly were not going to get paid for an hour of your time at work and be respectful of my time.

 - I have a waiting list for evening and Saturday appointments, so please be respectful of me and other people by showing up for your appointments.